tikokito123/Go-authenticate/ReadME.md

 - docker if you want to build locally, docker-compose if you want to use the docker-compose.yaml

 ## deploy with ci/cd

+The ci/cd proccess handle by github actions

+Lets create the enviourment for the CI/CD.

 1. clone the repo! **https://github.com/tikokito123/Golang-Backend.git** to your remote!